Case Study Of Apple Inc.

 · Disadvantage as a first mover

-· Other competitors also offer wide range of products
+· Other competitors also offer a wide range of products

 · Do not offer others services